-Current Position: Assistant Professor and Program Director of New Media Art
+Current Position: Associate Professor and Program Coordinator, New Media Art

 Current Institution: University of North Texas, College of Visual Art and Design

 The following courses were developed and taught as new courses for both undergraduate and graduate students within the College of Visual Art & Design at the University of North Texas.

 The Future Feminist Lab (FFL), is a split undergraduate/ graduate interdisciplinary course for individuals in the arts and humanities to forge community and investigate technology’s relationship and role within the future of feminism.
 This course follows Judy Chicago's three pillars of Participatory Art Pedagogy: preparation, process, and art making.

 An advanced studio art course with an emphasis on in-depth individual research projects.
 Students focus on professional development, portfolio preparation, and exhibitions.

 This graduate course is structured around a series of discussions and projects related to the topic of telepresence.
 New concepts and ideas are introduced through critical texts, short technical demonstrations, and critique.
 Students are required to perform with physical hardware, on the internet, via telepresence, and in collaboration with others.
 Syllabus.